ebuchman/blog/content/posts/uoa-liquidity.md

 understand its nature and how to address it.
 Instead, they have become captured by a paradigm of systemic risk,[^captured-risk] and find themselves compounding moral hazard at the heart of the financial system by providing debt relief on an adhoc basis to reckless financial institutions and other large firms.
+Their interventions are clumsy, at best symptomatic treatments, at worst accelerating inequality and sabotaging the real economy.

-These efforts have completely undermined the real economy, and while central banks think they are creating oceans of liquitity to drench the world in, the small and medium sized enterprises at the heart of the economy have been virtually cut off.
+While central banks think they are creating oceans of liquitity to drench the world in, the bank reserves they create have so little to do with the process of real world production and trade that the small and medium sized enterprises at the heart of the economy have been virtually cut off from credit.
 Since the collapse of the eurodollar engine in 2008, and exacerbated by the Basel III regulations, liquidity has all but vanished.

 Fortunately, there is hope, and it does not depend on the coordinated action of large players.
-Rather, modern technology allows us to revisit the magic mechanisms of the trade fairs to enable clearing across large numbers of firms without any liquidity at all.
+Rather, modern technology allows us to revisit the mechanisms of the trade fairs to enable clearing across large numbers of firms without any liquidity at all, or in ways that reduce the amount of liquidity required.
 Networks of trade can fight back against the entrenched powers and their hoarding of liquidity through explicit collaboration, restoring the medium of exchange as a vehicle for clearing debts, rather than for accumulating value.